5 Fun Indoor Activities in the Lake District

 These days it is owned by the National Trust, and open to the public.
-It is the perfect place for a family day out, as there are plenty of things to keep you occupied for hours at a time, especially when the weather isn’t the best.
+It is the perfect place for a family day out.
+There are plenty of things to keep you occupied for hours at a time, especially when the weather isn’t the best.

-The rooms throughout the house have been turned into a space to relax, play, or get creative, with the Peter Rabbit Adventure rooms upstairs, which will keep the kids entertained, while The Kitchen Court Café is the perfect place to enjoy cake and hot drinks, with a percentage of the sales going towards maintaining the estate.
+The rooms throughout the house have been turned into a space to relax, play, or get creative.
+With the Peter Rabbit Adventure rooms upstairs, which will keep the kids entertained.
+While The Kitchen Court Café is the perfect place to enjoy cake and hot drinks.
+A percentage of the sales going towards maintaining the estate.